This article originally appeared on VICE UK.

 Charlotte, 34, hopes to return to Parliament in May, this time as Britain's first sex worker to become an MP.
 Which would presumably be one of the more interesting second jobs declared in the parliamentary Register of Members' Financial Interests.

-I recently spoke to the escort, "sexual trainer", porn law campaigner and now political candidate as she prepared to both launch her general election campaign and lead another anti-porn law protest (this time a mass spanking demonstration in Manchester).
+I recently spoke to the escort, "sexual trainer," porn law campaigner, and political candidate as she prepared to both launch her general election campaign and lead another anti-porn law protest (this time a mass spanking demonstration in Manchester).

-"On the 1st of December, in secret, without debate, and without wider consultation, Parliament pushed through new laws that censor internet porn, clamping down far harder on expressions of women's and LGBT sexuality than on straight men's," Charlotte told me, explaining the reason she's so outraged at the passing of these laws.
+"On the December 1, in secret, without debate, and without wider consultation, Parliament pushed through new laws that censor internet porn, clamping down far harder on expressions of women's and LGBT sexuality than on straight men's," Charlotte told me, explaining the reason she's so outraged at the passing of these laws.

 The Audiovisual Media Services Regulation 2014 means online porn videos must now stick to the same rules as videos flogged in sex shops.
 For Charlotte, these laws signal something more sinister than just a sense of anachronistic prudishness; she links them to other attempts at censorship and control of the internet.